 Once at Dean’s Bank (12.5km) the course turns right into Gunn Rd (sharp uphill) right into Aubrey Rd (long gentle downhill), right onto Beacon Point Road down to the turnaround at Ridgecrest, back up Beacon Point Road and turn right into Waimana Place and then left back onto the lakeside track then onto Lakeside Road towards the town centre.

 If completing the first of your two laps head along the lake foreshore to the turnaround point where your special needs bag will be (21.1km).
 Once you complete your second lap and the finish is in sight you will stay on Lakeside Road, then right on to Ardmore Street and down to the finish line.
 The run course is 25% sealed, 75% gravel and is two laps.

 Aid stations on the run course will be positioned approximately every 2.5km.
-They will be offering CLIF Bars, CLIF Shots and bananas along with hydration from Nuun, water, Coke, bananas, salty crackers and Jet Planes.
+They will be offering Peak Fuel bars, PURE gels and bananas along with hydration from PURE, water, Coke, bananas, salty crackers and Jet Planes.
 Other foods will be available, and will vary from station to station.
 Sponges will also be available.

 For those athletes finishing in over 13 hours (individual) or 12 hours (team) there will be some important considerations.
 Some of the run course including the lakeside track has lighting in some parts, but we are also planning the following:

 - in areas of poor lighting, small markers/glow sticks every 10 metres with a small piece of reflector tape fixed in the ground on the side of the track, so you can see your way (much like driving on a road at night)

 - glow sticks may also be handed out depending on conditions